glouppe/info8006-introduction-to-ai/lecture3.md

 ## Filtering: Constraint propagation

-Forward checking propagates information assigned to unassigned variables, but does not provide early deteciton for all failures:
+Forward checking propagates information assigned to unassigned variables, but does not provide early detection for all failures:

 .center.width-100[![](figures/lec3/forward-checking-inc.png)]